azoth-lang/azoth.language.reference/src/type-expressions.md

 the enum struct types, each enum struct creates two separate domains, one for the optional variant and one for the non-optional variant.

+**TODO:** Do not include optional types here.
+Make that have to be done to the union or intersection.
+Also clarify that reference capabilities apply across the whole type (e.g. `mut Foo |
+const Foo` isn't valid, instead `mut (Foo | Bar)`).
+This implies that there is no union of other types like function types etc.

 ## Union Types

 Union types are the union of other data types.
 That is, a value of any of the types being unioned is